 Do you ever find yourself talking aloud, sorting through a problem verbally even if no one else is around?
 Or maybe you have a business colleague you use as a sounding board, someone who you can talk with about your ideas and thoughts, just to hear them spoken aloud.

 Teachers regularly model this process throughout the curriculum.
-In reading, teachers model how to pay attention to their reader "voice", the one interacting with text, asking questions, making predictions, working out vocabulary and analyzing structure.
+In reading, teachers model how to pay attention to their reader's "voice", the one interacting with text, asking questions, making predictions, working out vocabulary, and analyzing structure.

 In writing, teachers think aloud through the different writing processes.
-They draft, revise, edit and work at the structure and craft level to make revision and writing transparent to their students.
-For example, a teacher might discuss word choice and its impact on the audience while making changes on a projected draft.a>
+They draft, revise, edit, and work at the structure and craft level to make revision and writing transparent to their students.
+For example, a teacher might discuss word choice and its impact on the audience while making changes to a projected draft.

-Academic transcription services can serve as a useful think aloud strategy as well.
-With transcription, teachers and students can employ the think aloud strategy in a more lasting way.
-For example, teachers could take an example text and record two voices: a narrator voice that reads the text and a "thinking" voice that interrupts the narrator with reading strategies.
+Academic transcription services can serve as a useful think-aloud strategy as well.
+With transcription, teachers and students can employ the think-aloud strategy in a more lasting way.
+For example, teachers could take an example text and record two voices: a narrator's voice that reads the text and a "thinking" voice that interrupts the narrator with reading strategies.
 Teachers could upload this to their website to serve as a model for students doing homework.